rsocket/rsocket/Protocol.md

 ### TODO

 1. REQUEST_N needs to return point in stream in some way.
 Or even a new header type REQUEST_N_POSITIONED, or POSITION header, e.g.
-    * object (NEXT) counter
+    * object (NEXT) counter kept as Requester stat for the stream
 1. Connection instance
     * Requester instance
     * Responder instance
-1. Exlicit METADATA header needed?
+1. Exlicit METADATA needed?
-    * need metadata semantics
+    * need to understand metadata semantics
+    * could be flag or explicit frame type or if needed to be attached to specific NEXT, could be option header
 1. Handling the unexpected questions